solarslurpi/GrowBuddies/docs/snifferbuddy.md

  {octicon}`mark-github;1em;sd-text-success` View Code
 ```
-Once you have a SnifferBuddy and Gus up and running, follow the steps below.

 ### 1. Get into a Python Virtual Environment
 A Python virtual environment with the growbuddies package installed must exist before running the Python script.
 We'll run the script on Gus (the Raspberry Pi Server).
 - Get to a command line prompt on Gus.